jgasmussen/Case_Notes.py/README.md

 The program will drop the user to a persistent prompt where case notes can be entered.
 There are only two command options to use:

    - Enter !s to take a screenshot.

    - Enter !q to exit the program.

 The latest version of this script can be found here: https://github.com/jgasmussen/Case_Notes.py

 ```

 ## To run the program, use the following command:

 ```
-$ python3 Case_Notes.py case_notes.log
+$ python3 Case_Notes.py case_notes.log --UTC
 ```

-You can replace "case_notes.log" with any filename you want.
+You can replace "case_notes" with any filename you want.

 If this is a new case, the first thing the program will do is prompt you to enter your Name, ID number, and a Case number.
 This information will be printed in the header of the newly created case log file.